FilaCo/dodge/docs/spec.md

 1. When the input is broken into tokens, a semicolon is automatically inserted into the token stream immediately after a line's final token if that token is
    - an identifier
-   - an integer, floating-point, imaginary, rune, or string literal
+   - an number or string literal
    - one of the keywords break, continue, or return
    - a punctuation `)`, `]`, or `}`
 2. To allow complex statements to occupy a single line, a semicolon may be omitted before a closing `)` or `}`.